 The wired data ports and wireless networks throughout the college are purchased and owned by the college, and are operated and managed by Campus Technology Services (CTS.)
 No connections to college ports are allowed without prior written approval from CTS.

-I would like to reiterate that CIS is responsible for the management and administration of all data networking components and infrastructure serving the campus.
-Consequently, no network modifications of any type, including minor renovations, will be permitted without a written request that has been reviewed and approved by CIS.
-Contractors working on any part of our data infrastructure must have CIS’s prior approval, and their work will be coordinated and monitored by CIS.
+CTS is responsible for the management and administration of all data and telecommunication networking ports, components and infrastructure serving the campus.
+No network modifications of any type, including minor renovations, will be permitted without written advance approval from CTS.

 Contractors working on any part of the College‘s data and telecommunication infrastructure must have prior written approval from CTS, and work must be coordinated and monitored by CTS.